I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

   tmp/deploy/images

-The names are:
+The names are as follows.
+Please replace <board-name> with the board name that you configured your Yocto system with, e.g. imx6dl-efusa9 or imx6dl-armstonea9, and <image-name> with the name of the target image that you have built.

-  uImage                              Linux kernel image for efusA9 uImage-imx6dl-efusa9.dtb            Device tree for efusA9
+  uboot.nb0                          U-Boot binary (suited for NBoot) uImage                             Linux kernel image for <board-name>
+  uImage-<board-name>.dtb            Device tree for <board-name>
-  <image-name>-imx6dl-efusa9.ubifs    Image to be installed in NAND flash
+  <image-name>-<board-name>.ubifs    Image to be installed in NAND flash
-  <image-name>-imx6dl-efusa9.ext3     ext3 image, e.g. to be used via NFS
+  <image-name>-<board-name>.ext3     ext3 image, e.g. to be used via NFS
-  <image-name>-imx6dl-efusa9.sdcard   Image to be installed on an SD card
+  <image-name>-<board-name>.sdcard   Image to be installed on an SD card

 If the build process fails at some time, you can fix the error and continue by calling the bitbake command again.
 This will skip all the